 In 2020 COVID-19 created a stop in all volunteer activity as had never been experienced.
 With necessity being the mother of invention, ROAD created a collaborative effort to form a new type of volunteer labor.

 In collaboration with the state Career Tech center and WorkForce-Tulsa, the first VTAP team was formed to train unemployed individuals in construction while repairing disaster survivor homes.

-This new program launched in November 2020 offered 80 hours of classroom instruction followed by up to 6 months of on-the-job instruction for roofing, flooring, drywall, insulation, siding, etc. taught by ROAD project managers.
+This new program launched in November 2020 offering 80 hours of classroom instruction followed by up to 6 months of on-the-job instruction for roofing, flooring, drywall, insulation, siding, etc. taught by ROAD project managers.

 At the end of the program each participant receives a competency certificate from Career Tech giving them a valuable asset for future employment as well as real world experience in all the construction disciplines learned.